 7. Halifax, Nova Scotia

 A good place to start would be at the Halifax Peninsula.
-A four-kilometre boardwalk along the waterfront.
+A four-kilometer boardwalk along the waterfront.
 You can also learn a lot about the history of Pier 21, the gateway for one million immigrants who first arrived on Canadian Soil.
 The city flaunts an array of renowned museums, including the Canadian Museum of Immigration and the Atlantic’s Maritime Museum.

 There are plenty of adventure tours available around the city.
-I highly suggest catching a whale watching tour or sailing to Peggy’s Cove.
+I highly suggest catching a whale-watching tour or sailing to Peggy’s Cove.
 Or do a day trip to lovely Wolfville and explore its wineries and farmer’s market.